cmatskas/auth0demo/Readme.md

 There's also a very good example that shows how to use Auth0 and Refresh Tokens in a Xamarin mobile application [here](https://github.com/auth0-community/auth0-xamarin-oidc-samples/blob/master/Quickstart/01-Login/iOS/iOSSample/MyViewController.cs).

-## SUmmary
+## Summary
-Authentication is a complex process and the last thing any developer wants is to compromise the security of a system due to bad a authentication and authorisation implementation.
+Authentication is a complex process and the last thing any developer wants is to compromise the security of a system by implementing authentication and authorization badly.
 Auth0 makes the whole process a lot easier.